miekg/access/access.1.md

 `-rw-`

-: the first character is 'd' for directories and '-' for files, like ls(1).
-The next 3 are the effective permissions (from the mask) for this user (read, write, execute).
+: the first character is 'd' for directories, '-' for files, 'l' for symbolic links, like ls(1).
+The next 3 are the effective permissions (from the ACL mask) for this user (`r` read, `w` write, `x` execute).

 `miek`